Many people use synthetic urine to pass their urine drug tests.

 The QF urine does not smell of anything in particular, which gives Purine the edge over QuickFix, most other factors being the same.
 Sub-Solution, in my opinion, has an edge over both of them but also costs slightly more.
 Passing your test will always be worth it though.

 QF has had some issues in the past with their synthetic coming back as invalid or “not-human”, as can be seen from several online reviews.
 Many of these were however caused by a counterfeit product that someone illegally distributed to stores as Quick Fix, when it wasn’t.
 Low quality copies of the QF boxes and its printing were used.
 This should be resolved by now, but if you happen to have an old Quick Fix lying around which looks sub-par in quality, you may want to investigate further and verify the batch number with the manufacturers.
 In light of this, if you do want to use QF, I definitely suggest you get it from a reliable source.
-I know some friends of mine have ordered it from whizzinators.com, who gets it directly from the manufacturers to ensure quality.
+I know some friends of mine have ordered it from whizzinators.com (update: website no longer active), who gets it directly from the manufacturers to ensure quality.
 As a bonus, they also sell Whizzinators, should you feel you need one!
 They’re commonly used together.

 For those worried about their substituted sample being detected as synthetic, if the formula is good it won’t happen.
 I’ve personally e-mailed the distributors of both Sub-Solution and Purine and they have only ever had their urine rejected due to temperature which is a customer-side error that will happen every now and then no matter what if you have many people using a synthetic urine.
 Never has their synthetic urine been detected as synthetic or faulty.
 If you get QF from a reliable source who in turn get theirs straight from the manufacturer, I’m inclined to believe the same holds true but I can’t say for sure.